micag2025/Supply_Chain_project/publication.md

 | Distributor | Ship batches    |
 | Retailer    | Deliver batches |

-Unauthorized operations are rejected by both the UI and the smart contract.
+Both the frontend and the smart contract validate user roles to prevent unauthorized operations and maintain data integrity throughout the supply chain lifecycle.

 ---